 In recent years, there has been a growing popularity of engineered stone used in bathroom and kichen installation.
 However, this stone comprises of very high silica content in comparison to traditional stone benchtops, such as granite and marble.

-Unfortunately, stonemasons who handle and cut engineered stone through dry cutting methods have been caused to inhale silica which is given off during the process.
+Unfortunately, stonemasons who have or continue to handle and cut engineered stone through dry cutting methods are being exposed to silica as the dust particles circulate in the air throughout the process.
 This dust is lethal when breathed in and consequently we are seeing young stonemasons developing silicosis due to the inhalation of very high levels of silica dust.

 Silicosis is a severe and progressive disease for which there is no cure.
 In addition to silicosis we are seeing stonemasons develop autoimmune diseases, such as rheumatoid arthritis and scleroderma, also linked to silica dust.

 In late 2018, the Queensland Government banned dry cutting of engineered stone in attempt to curb the crisis.
 As of August 20, 2019, the Victorian government has finally introduced similar measures.

 Under the new measures in Victoria an employer, self-employed person or person who manages a workplace must ensure engineered stone is not cut, ground or polished by a power tool unless the tool:

 - has an integrated water delivery system that supplies a continuous feed of water (on-tool water suppression), or